KaliyaVrajesh/Learning_Python/README.md

 +++++++++++++++++ PROJECT 1: NUMBER GUESSING GAME ++++++++++++++++++
 NAME : QUIZ GAME
 DIFFICULTY : EASY
 DESCRIPTION: Using random module numbers are generated and if number is correctly guessed by user , you guessed it right ; user wins !
+But if user is wrong program tells user that number is greater than or less than guessed number!
+This helps eliminating few possibilities

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++